Chapter 5.30

 “Entity” includes a corporation, partnership, limited liability company, or other lawful entity, organization, society, or association.

-“Fees” means the cost charged to applicant or registered solicitor for the issuance of a certificate and/or identification badge, which shall not exceed the reasonable costs of processing the application and issuing the certificate and/or identification badges.
+“Fees” means the cost charged to the applicant or registered solicitor for the issuance of a permit and/or identification badge, which shall not exceed the reasonable costs of processing the application and issuing the permit and/or identification badge.

-“Final civil judgment” means a civil judgment recognized under state law as a judgment to which collateral estoppels would apply.
+“Final civil judgment” means a civil judgment recognized under state law as a judgment to which collateral estoppel would apply.

 “Goods” means one or more tangible items, wares, objects of merchandise, perishables of any kind, subscriptions, or manufactured products offered, provided, or sold.